 Now let’s jump in and make this Refreshing Peppermint Sugar Scrub step by step!

 Start by adding the sugar and the coconut oil to a medium sized mixing bowl.

 Then using the back of a spoon, mash the coconut oil into the sugar until it’s fully mixed in.
-From there you can add extra ingredients, and your choice of scent.
+From there you can add the peppermint essential oil and stir it in.

 - Thoroughly combine the coconut oil and sugar by mashing the coconut oil into the sugar with the back of a spoon.

 - When the coconut oil is completely mixed in, add the peppermint essential oil, starting with the lowest amount called for, and working up if you want it to be extra minty.